 If you have been injured while visiting someone else’s property, contact a Dallas premises liability attorney from the Lenahan Law Firm today!

 What is the difference between invitees, licensees, and trespassers?

 After an accident has occurred on a negligently maintained piece of property, the relationship between the victim and the property owner will be examined in order to determine the responsible party’s actual liability.
 Someone who has been implicitly invited onto the property to conduct business – such as a customer at a retail or grocery store – is considered an invitee and has the right to expect no danger exists on the premises.
 A person who is permitted to enter the property as they please but without an express invitation – such as a trusted friend or house guest – is known as a licensee and has the same guarantee of safety as an invitee.

 When someone enters the property unlawfully, however, they are considered a trespasser.
 The illegal activities of a trespasser remove their right to expect a hazard-free area and any accidents that cause them personal injury are likely not to be grounds for suing the property owner.
 That is to say that as the controller of a property, you must provide a safe environment for the people you allow to be there, and where you allow them to be, but not necessarily in areas you consider strictly private or closed.

 Make Your Premises Liability Claim with Confidence

-As negligence is the underlying factor in all premises liability cases, it is important for you to retain a Dallas personal injury attorney who can examine the scene with a careful eye for detail.
+As negligence is the underlying factor in all premises liability cases, it is important for you to retain a Dallas premises liability attorney who can examine the scene with a careful eye for detail.
 By proving how the incident occurred and how it could have been prevented, you might be able to win financial compensation for your suffering that covers medical bills, lost wages, and more.